joatom/ai_curious/_posts/2021-06-17-watchtrain.md

 comments: true
 description: A fun project to stream ML training progress to my watch
 categories: [API, WebSockets, ML Logging, Fastai Callbacks]
-image: images/logo_watchtrain.jpg
+image: images/logo_watchtrain1.jpg
 title: I bought a fitbit, now I can watch my models train
 ---

 During the Covid winter I hardly had any reason to leave the house.
 It was clear that I activly had to look after my mental and physical wellbeing.
 So, I decided to buy a smart watch and take on the 10000 steps per day challange.
 Henceforth I spent much more time outside in the sunlight moving my body.

-When I registered my new Fitbit my eyes got attracted by the *[For Developers](https://dev.fitbit.com/)* link.
+When I registered my new Fitbit I instantly got attracted by the *[For Developers](https://dev.fitbit.com/)* link.
 As you might guess my thoughts started spinning like - *Aha, they are providing a SDK!
-I got to try this out at some point and build an app for the watch.* - I wanted this app to be related to ML or at least to data somehow.
+I got to try this out at some point and build an app for the watch.* - I wanted this app to be related to ML or atleast to data somehow.
 My first thought was - *Would it be possible to use the green heartrate sensor light as an OCR? - Naa, to complicated for a fun project.* - Then I went on with the registration of the watch on the webpage.

-Some month later, on a usual Sunday, I lay resting on the couch after lunch while the kids and my wife were cleaning the table and kitchen (I did the cooking ;-).
+Some month later, on a usual Sunday, I lay resting on the couch after lunch while the kids and my wife were cleaning the table and kitchen (I did the cooking ;-)).
 A little bored, I thought of my ML-model that was training on *[Hotel Room classification](https://joatom.github.io/ai_curious/vision/classification/2021/05/28/hotel.html)* for a couple of hours upstairs in the office.
 I wanted to know how it was preceeding.
 Sneaking upstairs would result in half an hour infront of the computer, followed by some trouble with my wife :unamused:. - *Mayby I should eventually register at Neptune.ai or wandb.ai, then I could preview my trainings from the couch on my cell phone!?* ... *Or may be I now have a new fun project for my new watch :smile: :bulb:!* -

 # User story

-Those were the requirements that finaly got implemented:
+Those were the requirements that finally got implemented:
 - Statistics (for metrics and losses) need to be captured during the training, so that I can see if training improves.
 - Progress of training needs to be captured and made available to the watch instantly, so that I can estimate how long the training will take to finish.
 - Stats & progs should be processable in pytorch and fastai trainings, so that I can use my prefered ML libraries.